jawordpressorg/core-handbook/core/about/release-cycle/hosting-release-parties.md

 You can report back by sharing how you tested and what the result was with an emoji.
 For example:
 – 6.2-beta1 > `X.Y-Z` via beta tester
 If it works, add :white\_check\_mark:
-If any issues happen, add :red\_circle: so we can investigate. | Everyone |
+If any issues happen, add :red\_circle: so we can investigate.

+Please note that language packs are built in a later step of the process, so it is normal for there to be notices such as `**Warning: Checksums not available for WordPress 6.3.2/fr_FR.
+Please cleanup files manually.**` | Everyone |
 | **Optional**: Summarize any issues found | *\[If any issues are found during testing, rely on this section*.\]
 Thanks, everyone, for testing!
 For now, we’re tracking the following issues: | Emcee |
 | **Step 9:** Second version bump | Please, @corecommitter, proceed with the second version bump.